theodo/tyrion/README.md

 ````
   -p, --path [scanDirectory]  The path of the directory you want to analyse
   -e, --evolution [days]      Get the evolution of the debt since X days
-  -b, --branch [days]         Specify the branch used for the evolution.
+  -b, --branch [days]         Specify the branch used for the evolution analysis.
 (Default to master)
   -n, --nobrowser [browser]   Don't open the report after being generated
+  -c, --csv [csv]             export the debt data into a csv file
   -d, --devs [devs]           Get information about who is contributing the most to quality (Beta)
   -h, --help                  output usage information
 ````

 Example:

-- `tyrion -p ./src` to get the current debt score
+- `tyrion -p ./src -c` to get the current debt score and create a csv report
 - `tyrion --evolution 28 -p .` to get the evolution of the debt during 28 days starting from the last commit.
 - `tyrion --evolution 28 -b prod -p .` to get the evolution of the debt during 28 days starting from the last commit of the **prod** branch.